 The results of the statistical analyses of tumor incidence in rats are summarized in Tables 3 and 4.
-Due to the high early mortality in treated rats of both sexes, many may have died before
+Due to the high early mortality in treated rats of both sexes, many may have died before aTreated groups received time-weighted average doses of 488 or 977 mg/kg by gavage.

-ANALYSES OF THE INCIDENCE OF PRIMARY TUMORS AT SPECIFIC SITES IN MALE RATS TREATED WITH TRICHLOROFLUOROMETHANE WHICH SURVIVED AT LEAST 52 WEEKS^a
+ANALYSES OF THE INCIDENCE OF PRIMARY TUMORS AT SPECIFIC SITES IN MALE RATS TREATED WITH TRICHLOROFLUOROMETHANE WHICH SURVIVED AT LEAST 52 WEEKSa bNumber of tumor-bearing animals/number of animals examined at site (proportion).

 TOPOGRAPHY: MORPHOLOGY UNTREATED CONTROL VEHICLE CONTROL LOW DOSE HIGH DOSE

-Pituitary: Chromophobe Adenoma ^b 2/13(0.15) 0/20(0.00) 2/19(0.11) 0/14(0.00)
+Pituitary: Chromophobe Adenoma b 2/13(0.15) 0/20(0.00) 2/19(0.11) 0/14(0.00)

-P Values ^C N.S.
+P Values C N.S.
 N.S.
 N.S.

-Relative Risk (Vehicle Control) ^d ~ Infinite
+Relative Risk (Vehicle Control) d ~ Infinite

 Lower Limit 0.324

 Upper Limit ana difi biya Infinite

 Weeks to First Observed Tumor 64 74